ProjectHuddle/ph-child/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Defer script to not interfere with html parser in older browsers

 = 1.0.6 =
 * Update minimum WordPress requirement
 * Make sure it cannot be activated if Parent plugin is activated on same installation.